Denoise

 These sections explain the job in plain language and set expectations for what the tool should do well.

-Why this belongs next to sharpen, not inside it
+Why denoise belongs next to sharpen, not inside it

 FAQ